RTÉ: 2000s

 RTÉ Television began to expand its output through the development of digital television.
-RTÉ Television services became widely available in Northern Ireland via terrestrial overspill or on cable (coverage and inclusion on cable systems varies).
-Since 23 April 2002 (18 April 2005 in Northern Ireland) the channels have also been available via satellite on Sky; however, some sports programmes and other shows are blocked to Northern Ireland viewers due to rights issues that conflict with the UK.
+RTÉ Television services became widely available in Northern Ireland via terrestrial overspill or on cable.
+(Coverage and inclusion on cable systems vary.)
+Since 23 April 2002 (18 April 2005 in Northern Ireland), these channels have also been available via satellite on Sky; however, some sports programmes and other shows are blocked to Northern Ireland viewers because of rights issues between Ireland and the United Kingdom.

-In January 2007, RTÉ announced plans to launch a channel, with the working title of RTÉ International, which would offer programmes from RTÉ One and Two as well as TG4. however as of 2023 this service has still to materialise.
+In January 2007, RTÉ announced plans to launch a channel – with the working title of RTÉ International – which would offer programmes from RTÉ One and RTÉ Two as well as TG4.
+As of 2023, however, this service has yet to materialise.

 2010s

-On 26 May 2011, RTÉ television launched the public service mux for digital terrestrial television known as Saorview and Saorsat.
-RTÉ also launched RTÉ Two HD, RTÉjr, RTÉ One+1 and RTÉ News Now on Saorview on the same day.
+On 26 May 2011, RTÉ television launched Saorview – a public service mux for digital terrestrial television – and Saorsat.
+RTÉ also launched RTÉ Two HD, RTÉjr, RTÉ One +1 and RTÉ News Now on Saorview on the same day.

-For the 50th anniversary of the start of RTÉ television John Bowman produced a history of RTÉ Television titled: Window and Mirror.
+For the 50th anniversary of RTÉ television, broadcaster John Bowman produced a history of RTÉ Television titled Window and Mirror.
 RTÉ Television: 1961–2011, which was launched by Taoiseach Enda Kenny at the National Museum in Dublin on 23 November 2011.

-At 10:00 am on 24 October 2012 all analogue television transmissions ended in Ireland, and RTÉ's television channels are now only available digitally on Saorview, satellite, and cable.
-Also on 24 October 2012, for the first time RTÉ 1 and RTÉ 2 were broadcast from transmitters within Northern Ireland on the UK Freeview system.
+At 10:00 am on 24 October 2012, all analogue television transmission ended in Ireland; RTÉ's television channels are now available only digitally on Saorview, satellite and cable.
+Also on 24 October 2012, for the first time, RTÉ 1 and RTÉ 2 were broadcast from transmitters within Northern Ireland on the UK Freeview system.

-In December 2014, RTÉ made television advertising history by airing the first-ever native HD advert in the UK and Ireland.
+In December 2014, RTÉ made television advertising history by airing the first-ever native HD advertisement in the United Kingdom and Ireland.
 The commercial was part of the 3 Mobile Christmas campaign.
 It was created by Dublin creative agency Boys & Girls and was delivered by global delivery specialists IMD.